 $ terraform -install-autocomplete

-Step6- Run “source” command
+Step6- Run the “source” command

 Now run the “source” command to read and execute the “.bashrc” file after changes.
 Otherwise, autocomplete will not work.
-For example, you can see “Terraform auto-complete” is working while pressing the tab twice on my keyboard.
+For example, you can see that “Terraform auto-complete” is working while pressing the tab twice on my keyboard.

 How to uninstall Terraform in Ubuntu